mindstorm38/portablemc/doc/API.md

 **However**, this function doesn't add base states required to run the game:
 - `Context`, the context of the game are its directories;
-- `VersionManifest`, the version manifest to use to resolve missing versions;
+- `VersionRepositories`, the version repositories to use to resolve missing versions;
 - `MetadataRoot`, the root version to start resolving metadata for when executing the sequence.